rese1f/STEVE/README.md

 ```
 ### STEVE-7B/13B

-STEVE-7B and STEVE-13B are robust language models derived from the LLaMA-2 series, meticulously fine-tuned for Minecraft-related content sourced from the STEVE-20K dataset.
+STEVE-7B and STEVE-13B are powerful language models derived from the LLaMA-2 seriesfine-tuned specifically on Minecraft-related content from the STEVE-20K dataset.
 Pretrained model weights can be acquired via the following link: https://huggingface.co/SeeThink.

 ## ✏️ Citation